mattbird1406/AdoptMe/README.md

 //parentheses in the arrow function signify an //// ///implicit return compared to using {} which requires you type return

 //Reach router better at accessibility than react router

+npm install -D babel-eslint @babel/core @babel/preset-env @babel/plugin-proposal-class-properties @babel/preset-react

+//babel transpiles the javascript

+a + infront of a string variable turns it into a number instead of doing an number conversion

+//this inside an arrow function will be this where it was written as opposed to a function using this which this is where it is being invoked